-One part of the 13 C solid-state NMR experiments (spectroscopy, HETCOR, solid-state APT, HMQC) was performed on a Bruker Avance NMR spectrometer operating at 75 MHz and 300 MHz for 13 C and protons, respectively, using a commercial 2.5 mm MAS NMR probe.
-1 H \rightarrow 13 C CP spectra were recorded with a contact time of 4 ms; 15,000 scans with a recycle delay of 2 s were accumulated.
-The rf field strength applied during the CP contact and during the dipolar decoupling corresponds to a nutation frequency of 110 kHz.
+One part of the 13 C solid-state NMR experiments (spectroscopy, HETCOR, solid-state APT, HMQC) was performed on a Bruker Avance NMR spectrometer operating at 75 and 300 MHz for 13 C and protons, respectively, using a commercial 2.5 mm MAS NMR probe.
+1 H \rightarrow 13 C CP spectra were recorded with a contact time of 4 ms; 15 000 scans with a recycle delay of 2 s were accumulated.
+The radio frequency (rf) field strength applied during the CP contact and during the dipolar decoupling corresponds to a nutation frequency of 110 kHz.

-For recording the directly excited 13C spectra, 1350 scans were accumulated with a recycle delay of 180 s.
+To record the directly excited 13C spectra, 1350 scans were accumulated with a recycle delay of 180 s.
 The decoupling field strength corresponded to a nutation frequency of 110 kHz.

-During the HETCOR experiments, a contact time of 0.7 ms was used.
-64 scans with an recycle delay of 2s were accumulated for each FID; 450 increments were executed.
-Ramped $^{1}H\rightarrow^{13}C$ cross-polarization (Pines et al., 1973; Metz et al., 1994) and SPINAL-64 proton decoupling (Fung et al., 2000) was applied; the rf field strength corresponded to a nutation frequency of 110 kHz.
+During the HETCOR experiments, a contact time of 0.7 ms was used: 64 scans with a recycle delay of 2 s were accumulated for each FID, and 450 increments were executed.
+Ramped $^1{\rm H} \rightarrow ^{13}{\rm C}$ cross-polarization (Pines et al., 1973; Metz et al., 1994) and SPINAL-64 proton decoupling (Fung et al., 2000) were applied; the rf field strength corresponded to a nutation frequency of 110 kHz.

-For recording the solid-state ${}^{1}\text{H}^{-13}\text{C}$ APT spectra, we used for the CP excitation the same parameters as for the CPMAS experiments mentioned above, i.e. contact time 4 ms and rf field strength corresponding to 110 kHz.
-20,000 signals were accumulated with a recycle delay of 2 s. ${}^{1}\text{H}^{-13}\text{C}$ through-bond HMQC spectra were obtained with 1600 scans per FID and 70 increments.
+To record the solid-state $^{1}H^{-13}C$ APT spectra, we used for the CP excitation the same parameters as for the CPMAS experiments mentioned above, i.e. contact time 4 ms and rf field strength corresponding to $110\,\mathrm{kHz}$; $20\,000$ signals were accumulated with a recycle delay of 2 s. $^{1}H^{-13}C$ through-bond HMQC spectra were obtained with 1600 scans per FID and 70 increments.

-DIPSHIFT experiments were performed on a Bruker Avance III spectrometer operating at 100 MHz and 400 MHz for 13 C and protons, respectively, with a commercial 4 mm MAS NMR probe.
-The spinning speed was varied as described in the results section.
-The 1 H nutation frequency was 60.5 kHz which required an offset of 42.8 kHz for the Lee-Goldburg decoupling within these experiments.
-For establishing the CP, the 13 C rf field strength was set to the effective proton rf field of 74.1 kHz.
-Between 3200 and 6400 scans per t_1 value were recorded with recycle delays of 2 s (25°C) and 3 s (-15°C), resp.
-The temperature inside the rotor was calibrated using the 207Pb chemical shift of lead nitrate as a temperature reference (Ferguson and Haw, 1995).
+DIPSHIFT experiments were performed on a Bruker Avance III spectrometer operating at 100 MHz and 400 MHz for 13C and protons, respectively, with a commercial 4 mm MAS NMR probe.
+The spinning speed was varied as described in the Results section.
+The 1H nutation frequency was 60.5 kHz, which required an offset of 42.8 kHz for the Lee-Goldburg decoupling within these experiments.
+To establish the CP, the 13 C rf field strength was set to the effective proton rf field of 74.1 kHz; 3200 to 6400 scans per t_1 value were recorded with recycle delays of 2 s (25 °C) and 3 s (-15 °C).
+The temperature inside the rotor was calibrated using the 207 Pb chemical shift of lead nitrate as a temperature reference (Ferguson and Haw, 1995).
 Adamantane served as an external shift standard.

-285 3.2 Synthesis of the linker and of PIZOF-10
+3.2 Synthesis of the linker and PIZOF-10

-The PIZOFs were obtained through the standard process described for PEPEP-PIZOFs by Schaate et al. (2011).
-For the synthesis of PIZOF-10, ZrCl4 (0.080 g, 0.34 mmol), HO2C[PE-P(O(CH2CH2O)3CH3, O(CH2CH2O)3CH3)-EP]CO2H (0.34 mmol) and benzoic acid (1.256 g, 10.29 mmol) as modulator were dissolved in 20 mL DMF.
-The solution was heated in a tightly capped 100 mL glass flask to 120 °C in an oven for 4 days.
+PIZOFs were obtained through the standard described for PEPEP-PIZOFs process phenylene, E for ethynylene) by Schaate et al. (2011).
+For the synthesis of PIZOF-10, ZrCl4 $(0.080\,g,\ 0.34\,mmol),\ HO_2C[PE-P(O(CH_2CH_2O)3CH_3,$ O(CH2CH2O)3CH3)-EP|CO2H (0.34 mmol), and benzoic acid (1.256 g, 10.29 mmol) as modulators were dissolved in 20 mL dimethylformamide (DMF).
+The solution was heated in a tightly capped 100 mL glass flask to 120 °C in an oven for 4 d.
 The precipitate was isolated from the mother liquor via centrifugation and washed by immersion in DMF for 30 min followed by centrifugation.
 The immersion and centrifugation steps were repeated with ethanol.
-The product was dried at reduced pressure and the obtained dry powder was submitted to Soxhlet extraction with ethanol for 24 h.
-The mother liquor was again filled into a glass flask and heated to 120 °C. An additional fraction of product was obtained within 24 hours, which was isolated and washed as described for the first crop.
+The product was dried at reduced pressure, and the obtained dry powder was submitted to Soxhlet extraction with ethanol for 24 h.
+The mother liquor was again filled into a glass flask and heated to 120 °C. An additional fraction of the product was obtained within 24h, which was isolated and washed as described for the first crop.
 All fractions were merged.